Planning Your Crested Butte Vacation

 Downhill skiing at Crested Butte Mountain Resort

 Winter activities abound in Crested Butte, with downhill skiing being the most popular sport.
 Crested Butte Mountain Resort, which is located in Mt.
 Crested Butte, offers 121 trails on more than 1,500 skiable acres.
 32% of the mountain is categorized as expert terrain, making Crested Butte a prime destination for adventurous skiers and snowboarders.
 Lifts spin from Thanksgiving weekend to the first week of April.
 Ski Crested Butte with your Epic Pass, or purchase a day pass online.
-Learn more about the winter 2020-2021 Vail Resorts reservation system on the Epic Pass website.
-Masks are required in the base area and on the mountain.

 Best days to ski at Crested Butte Mountain Resort

 Crested Butte Mountain Resort rarely has long lift lines or big crowds.
 That being said, you’ll get lower rates on lodging and maybe even cheaper lift tickets if you choose to visit during less busy times.
 Weekdays are a great time to ski, especially in January and February when deeper snow has allowed more terrain to open.
 It’s always fun to ski on holidays, but if you can manage to schedule your trip during non-holiday times, you might save some cash.